Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Moreau--Yosida regularization in density-functional theory

 We have thus defined MY regularization starting from the energy functional instead of the universal density functional.
 But talking about the total energy allows to give this manipulation a physical interpretation.
-Say, for any external potential $v\in X^*$, we define the energy functional
+For a given external potential $v\in X^*$, we introduce a \emph{field energy functional}

-Note the minus sign that makes this functional concave, just like the concave $E^\lambda(v)$ of the matter system.
+where the minus sign that makes the functional concave, just like the concavity of the matter energy functional $E^\lambda(v)$.
 Of course, to retrieve the correct physical electrostatic \emph{field energy}, $\frac{\eps_0}{2}\|\nabla v\|^2_{L^2}$, an appropriate choice of Banach space $X^*$ must be made; see Section~\ref{sec:Hartree-autoreg}.
 We then introduce the new energy functional (that could be interpreted as the total energy of matter \emph{and} field)

 which corresponds to Eq.~\eqref{eq:Eeps-strictly-convex}.
 In this way, MY regularization arises \emph{naturally} by attaching more physical relevance to the external potential and by assigning to it an energy that has to be taken into account in the total energy functional.